h3xstream/waf-workshop/website/docs/02-encoding.md

 ### HackVertor (Burp Extension)

-With this extension you can use an XML tags to represent encoding.
+With this extension, you can use XML tags to represent encoding.
 Instead of encoding manually data and placing it in your request, you can build readable requests.
-It has a better selection of encoding since it is focus on web security rather than general formats.
+It has a better selection of encoding since it is focused on web security rather than general formats.

 === "HackVertor syntax"